aldsim/salms/README.md

-# salms
+# ALDFoam

-3D reactor scale simulation of ALD and CVD processes based on heterogeneous reactions
+3D reactive-scale simulations of self-limited processes such as atomic layer deposition and atomic layer epitaxy